toby1984/keepassmerge/README.md

 - The merge algorithm will use the database file with the most entries as the merge target
 - TODO: I'm currently *not* merging groups missing from the merge target.
 You'll get a warning when trying to merge files that have different groups

+## Known Issues

+- I've only implemented using AES for the outer encryption and Salsa20/ChaCha for the inner encryption as this is KeePassX / KeePassXC use by default
+- I don't use anything except the default "Root" group - the code responsible for merging will crash if you any other groups ("Recycle Bin" is fine as it will get ignored)

 ## TODO

+- add support for TwoFish / ChaCha20 outer encryption
+- add support for more Argon2i KDF
-- add support for adding missing groups as well
+- add support for merging groups as well

 # web application